NuclearInstruments/SCISDK/examples/application-notes/charge-integration/Readme.md

 - **Read_spectrum**: it contains a code to read the spectrum data.
 Set the registers and the spectrum parameters.
 It waits for the acquisition to get some data (50s).
 Then it reads the data and save the spectrum data in a file *spectrum_read.txt* with two columns: the first one is the channel number and the second one is the number of counts.

 - **Read_list**: it contains a code to read the list data.
 Set the registers and the list parameters.
 It allocates the list buffer.
-Then it reads the data  of the list and save them in a file *list.txt* with two columns: the first one is the progressive number, from 0 to *info.valid_samples/4*, and the second one is the number in the list.
+Then it reads the data  of the list and save them in a file *list_read.txt* with two columns: the first one is the progressive number, from 0 to *info.valid_samples/4*, and the second one is the number in the list.

 - **Plot_chargeintegration**: it contains the following files:
   - **Plot_spectrum.py**: it contains the code to set the registers and the spectrum parameters.
 With *matplotlib*, it is possible to plot the spectrum.
 In the window it is possible to start, stop and restart the acquisition; and also to set the parameters of the registers.